chefkoch-dev/morphoji/README.md

 [official Unicode charts](http://www.unicode.org/Public/emoji/5.0/).

-Every character matching that regular expression will be converted into a string of the form
+Every character matching that regular expression will be converted into a html unicode entity:

 ```
-:[prefix]-[hex code]:
+&#x[hex code];
 ```

-The default `prefix` is `"emoji"`, so a replaced "face blowing a kiss" Emoji (`1F618`, 😘) will be represented as `:emoji-0001f618:`.
+E.g. a replaced "face blowing a kiss" Emoji (`1F618`, 😘) will be represented as `&#x1f618;`.

-Converting the placeholders back works with an according (and much simpler) regex; other than that it's pretty much vice versa.
+Converting the entity back works with an according regex; other than that it's pretty much vice versa.

+### Why not just convert one way and then use HTML entities in the output?

+Morphoji gives you the means to convert the entities back to UTF-8, feel free to not use it though. ^^

+In my case the data stored in the database isn't necessarily output in an HTML context, so being able to convert the entities back is necessary.
+(And in a time where almost all output devices / applications are able to handle full UTF-8 it is the generally cleaner approach.)

 ## Other languages

 There are no plans to implement this in any other language.
-Coming up with the emoji detection regex is about half of the work, if you want to use it in your own implementation, feel free.
+Coming up with the emoji/entity detection regex is about half the work, if you want to use it in your own implementation, feel free.

 ## Tests